mandapie/more-angular-course/Angular understanding.md

 - `@ViewChildren` is to grab multiple ViewChild items.
 - `viewChild()` is the function version of the decorator.
 Kinda like `input()`, it is introduced in v17.
 It's a signal feature.
 Eg `private formVariable = viewChild<ElementRef<HTMLFormElement>>('form')`
 - `@ContentChild` is used for elements that will be projected into an <ng-content> element

+#### Custom Dependency Injections(DI)
+- Need to revisit this because I skimmed through this.
+But key points are
+  - You can create your dependencies to inject.
+  - You can also inject non-services.